Chemistry

 CHEM 110-0 Quantitative Problem Solving in Chemistry (1.34 Units) Solution strategies for traditional word problems and their application to basic chemistry quantitative problems: dimensional analysis, chemical equations, stoichiometry, limiting reagents.
 Prerequisite: permission of department.

-CHEM 110-MG Midquarter Study Group: CHEM 110-MG Quantitative Problem Solving in Chemistry (0 Unit) Peer-guided study group for students enrolled in CHEM 110-0.
-Meets weekly, starting at midquarter, in small groups with a peer facilitator to collaboratively review material, solve practice problems, and clarify concepts.
+CHEM 110-MG Mentored Study Program (0 Unit) Study sessions facilitated by undergraduate peer leaders, for students enrolled in CHEM 110-0.
+Meets weekly in small groups to collaboratively review material, solve practice problems, clarify concepts, and enhance study strategies.
 Enrollment optional.
 Graded S/U.

 CHEM 110-SG Peer-Guided Study Group: Quantitative Problem Solving in Chemistry (0 Unit) Peer-guided study group for students enrolled in CHEM 110-0.
 Meets weekly in small groups, along with a peer facilitator, to collaboratively review material, work through practice problems, and clarify course concepts.
 Enrollment optional.
 Graded S/U.